dyw934854565/pre-commit/README.md

 }
 ```

-you can add other linter, the key is linter name, value is reg string.
+you can add other linter, the key is the linter name, value is a regexp string.
 ```
 {
   "pre-commit": {
+    "lint": {
       "tslint": ".ts$"
+    }
   }
 }
 ```